amirfounder/amirfounder-components-library/readme.md

 1. Updated README Installation Warning and Publishing Steps for developers
 2. Fixed Link Bug
-3. Allowd Link to redirect to external sites
+3. Allows Link to redirect to external sites
+4. Allows Link to redirect to external site in new tab